nomuratbm/arcus-attendance-system/README.md

-# Scan2PDF
+# Arcus Attendance System

-Scan2PDF is an ultra-streamlined, event-ready automation tool designed for extreme efficiency.
-By integrating a live camera QR scanner with AWS DynamoDB and client-side PDF template manipulation, this system instantly scans organization member UUIDs, fetches their pre-stored database records, and generates finalized documents on the fly.
+The Arcus Attendance System is an ultra-streamlined, event-ready automation tool designed for extreme efficiency.
+By integrating a live camera QR scanner with AWS DynamoDB and client-side CSV template manipulation, this system instantly scans organization member UUIDs, fetches their pre-stored database records, and generates finalized documents on the fly.

 ---